Jan 30, 2018, 3:14:54 PM CST Aug 31, 2023, 2:43:06 PM CDT

 3. Consider adding some humidity.
 A warm bath or shower may help ease your child's breathing, and a cool-mist humidifier in their room overnight may also help.

 4. Eliminate irritants.
-These can include chemical fumes, cigarette smoke and small particles.
+These can include chemical fumes, cigarette smoke and dust or allergens.

 Most importantly, give over-the-counter medications with care.
 Cough suppressants can often do more harm than good and are not recommended for children.
-However, children may need a dose of over-the-counter medication like acetaminophen for pain or fever.
+However, children may need a dose of over-the-counter medication like acetaminophen for pain or fever greater than 100.4F.
 Follow directions carefully.
 Always contact your child's doctor before giving any over-the-counter medication to a child younger than 6.
 Learn more about home remedies for cough in kids.

 If you're concerned about your child's cough, call your pediatrician right away, especially if your child is working hard to breathe.